 One should not take more than 4000 IU per day, whether it is through exposure to the sun, food items, and/or supplements.

-That was all about vitamin D, and where all you can find it.
-So, go ahead and bask in the sun to get your dose of vitamin D. If you are aware of any other sources of vitamin D, please let us know in the comments section below.
+That was all about foods rich in vitamin d, and where all you can find it.
+So, go ahead and bask in the sun to get your dose of vitamin D. If you are aware of any other top vitamin d rich foods list, please let us know in the comments section below.

 Stay fit, stay healthy!